 This Plan meets the requirements of the CEC regulation, Section 1623.1(a).
 The description of how VCE complies with each of the elements is provided in the subsequent sections.
-The draft Plan was submitted to the Board on April 1, 20244, and will be presented to the VCE Board for consideration at duly noticed meeting on May 9, 2024.
+The draft Plan was submitted to the Board on April 1, 2024, and was presented to the VCE Board for consideration at duly noticed meeting on May 9, 2024.